 When Bridget was diagnosed with RA we didn’t know what it meant.
-We naively assumed only old people get arthritis.
+We naively assumed only old people suffer from arthritis.

-We didn’t even know that rheumatoid arthritis was different from “Arthritis”, we certainly did not know it is a chronic illness, a disease that would touch every part of our lives.
+We didn’t even know that Rheumatoid Arthritis was different from “Arthritis”, we certainly did not know it’s a chronic illness, a disease that would touch every part of us.

-Yes, we read leaflets, spoke to doctors and searched the internet, but most of the information only explained the disease, treatment and possible outcomes.
+Yes, we read the leaflets, spoke to doctors and searched the internet, but most of the information explained the disease, treatments and possible outcomes.